All-to-key Attention for Arbitrary Style Transfer: Experiments

 \subsection{Comparison with Prior Arts}

 To validate the effectiveness of the proposed method, we compare it with six previous state-of-the-art AST methods: $\mathrm{StyTr^2}$ \cite{deng2022stytr2}, AdaAttN \cite{liu2021adaattn}, SANet \cite{park2019arbitrary}, MST \cite{zhang2019multimodal}, Avatar-Net \cite{sheng2018avatar}, and AdaIN \cite{huang2017arbitrary}.
-We obtain the results of the comparison methods by running their official code with the default configuration.
+Among them, SANet and AdaAttN are typically all-to-all attention-based methods.
+We obtain the results of the comparison methods by running their official code with their default configurations.

-\textbf{Qualitative Comparisons.} We show the visual comparisons between our model and other AST methods in Figure \ref{fig:meth_vis}.
-Adam adjusts the holistic feature distribution and has no local content awareness; therefore, its results can only roughly transfer the holistic style.
+\textbf{Qualitative Comparisons.} We show the visual comparisons between our model and other AST methods in Fig. \ref{fig:meth_vis}.
+AdaIN adjusts the holistic feature distribution and has no local content awareness; therefore, its results can only roughly transfer the holistic style.
 Avatar-Net utilizes a relaxed normalized cross-correlation to fulfill locality-aware feature matching so that its results partially maintain semantic consistency.
-The results are significantly distorted, though, because it only matches the most similar style pattern.
+The results are significantly distorted, though, because Avatar-Net only matches the most similar style pattern.
 MST clusters the complex style distribution into sub-style components and manipulates the features by graph-based patch matching.
 Despite its promising results, distorted structures still exist.
 Additionally, it heavily relies on the effect of clustering.
 SANet adopts an attention mechanism to match style features for local content features attentively.
-AdaAttN combines attention mechanism and adaptive instance normalization to integrate the advantage of locality-aware feature matching and holistic feature matching.
-Their results show a consistent structure and fine local style details.
-However, due to the limitation of all-to-all attention, their results contain many unreasonable style patterns (2nd, 3rd, and 5th row). $\mathrm{StyTr^2}$ adapts transformer architecture to AST and achieves cutting-edge performance.
-Their results still suffer from unreasonable textures (2rd, 4td, and 6th row).
-Our proposed StyA2K outperforms other methods in visual quality, maintaining more consistent structures and generating detailed local style textures without introducing many unappealing artifacts.
+AdaAttN combines attention mechanism and adaptive instance normalization to integrate the advantage of locality-aware and holistic feature matching.
+Their results show fine local style details.
+However, due to the limitation of all-to-all attention, their results contain many unreasonable, inconsistent style patterns (2nd, 3rd, and 5th row). $\mathrm{StyTr^2}$ adapts transformer architecture to AST and achieves cutting-edge performance.
+Their results still have unreasonable textures (2nd, 4td, and 6th row).
+Our proposed StyA2K outperforms other methods in maintaining semantic structures and generating consistent style patterns.